Pay during stand down & severe weather

 This is known as a stand down.
 This can only happen if the reason for the stand down was out of the employer's control.

-Employees can't be stood down just because there is not enough work.
+Employees can't usually be stood down just because there is not enough work.
+However, some modern awards, registered agreements and contracts have extra rules about when an employee can be stood down without pay.

 Pay during stand down

-An employee is not paid during a stand down period.
+An employee is not paid during a stand down period but, except for casuals, they do accrue leave.

 Best practice tip